Create a logs-based metric

 The query you are using lets you find all errors from the frontend pod.
 However, you shouldn't see any results now since there are no errors yet.

-To create the logs-based metric, in the Query results section, click the Actions button, then select Create Metric:
+- To create the logs-based metric, click on Create Metric.

 You now see the metric listed under User-defined Metrics on the Logs-based Metrics page.